 However, with this big boost now several years past, the question for many is whether the camping industry can sustain its growth post-pandemic?

-Over the summer, the camping industry has exploded beyond what anyone had anticipated.
-According to the Growth of Camping Amid Covid-19: A Fall 2020 Update, approximately 46 per cent of campers had either restarted camping after taking a hiatus for many years, or they found themselves taking it up for the first time.
-The Update predicts that 18 per cent of new campers will choose camping as their preferred holiday in the upcoming year as well.
+Over the summer of 2020, the camping industry exploded beyond what anyone had anticipated.
+According to the Growth of Camping Amid Covid-19: A Fall 2020 Update, approximately 46% of campers had either restarted camping after taking a hiatus for many years, or they found themselves taking it up for the first time.
+In 2021and 2022 we saw further increases mainly in RV ownership and interest in ‘glamping’ vacations.